danyalsaqib/danyalsaqib.github.io/content/authors/admin/_index.md

 ## About Me

 I am a MSc student at the University of Calgary's Mechanical Engineering department, with research focusing on Robotics and Controls.
-I am a part of the Human-Robot Collaboration lab, supervised by Dr. Marie Charbonneau.
-My research focuses on control algorithms that can make physical Human-Robot interaction safe, by behaving compliantly (or softly) in response to human contact.
+I am a part of the Calgary Human-Robot Collaboration lab, supervised by Dr. Marie Charbonneau.
+My research focuses on control algorithms that can make physical human-robot interaction safe, by behaving compliantly (or softly) in response to human contact.